 - Decals and stickers - From cute little pigs and cows to monsters, creepers and miners coming out of the wall, Minecraft decals and stickers look amazingly three-dimensional.
 Tunnels looking deep into other rooms can be moved and repositioned without damaging the sticker or the wall.
 Find them at Etsy and Amazon.

 - Wall torches - Although they can also sit on tables, mount these cool torches to the wall or you might never see them again.
 One corner flips down exposing two keyhole mounting slots, which you can attach to a couple of wall screws.
-Find them at Target.

 DIY Minecraft Art